5eh/multibase/musicgen/00_analysis/README.md

 A Deno module that analyzes Kusama blockchain transfer data using GraphQL queries.
-This serves as the initial analytics component in the MusicGen pipeline, providing insights into transaction patterns over time and determining appropriate music styles based on transaction volume.
+This serves as the initial analytics component in the MusicGen pipeline, providing insights into transaction patterns over time and determining appropriate music styles based on transaction volume using a quintile-based classification system.

 ## ✨ Features

 - Queries blockchain transfer data via GraphQL API
 - Processes transaction timestamps to generate monthly statistics
 - Identifies trends and patterns in transaction volume
-- Determines music style and BPM based on transaction volume
+- Determines music style and BPM based on transaction volume using quintile distribution
+- Classifies transactions into 5 distinct music genres based on volume
 - Generates both Markdown and JSON output formats
 - Creates beautiful PDF reports using Typst
 - Provides visualized transaction data using a Jupyter notebook